 Risk Management

-Besides an emergency governance vote to freeze additional UNIT borrowing (in the event that an unlimited-minting bug or exploit is discovered, for example), governance decisions only affect newly created vaults.
-For example, if the vault liquidation threshold is altered, that only affects new vaults (or new incremental borrowing from existing vaults).
-All vaults are subject to the terms of the mCRS’s which instantiated them, not the current mCRS’s.
+Apart from emergency governance votes to freeze additional UNIT borrowing, governance decisions only affect newly created vaults.
+For instance, if the vault liquidation threshold is changed, that change only applies to new vaults or new incremental borrowing from existing vaults.
+All vaults remain subject to the terms of the Master Canonical Reference Sets (mCRS) under which they were instantiated, not the current mCRS.

-The DUCAT token will be the token of governance account for the following types of votes:
+The DUCAT token serves as the governance token for the following types of votes:

-1. Modify vault borrow collateralisation threshold: Change the minimum collateralisation level at which a user can mint additional UNIT from their vault (currently 160%)
+1. Modify vault borrow collateralisation threshold: Change the minimum collateralisation level required to mint additional UNIT from a vault (currently 160%).

-2. Modify vault liquidation threshold: Change the minimum collateralisation level at which a user’s vault faces liquidation (currently 135%).
+2. Modify vault liquidation threshold: Change the collateralisation level at which a vault becomes eligible for liquidation (currently 135%).

-4. Modify Liquidation Tax: change the tax assessed on liquidated vaults’ assets (currently 15%).
+4. Modify liquidation tax: Change the tax rate applied to liquidated vault assets (currently 15%).

-5. Allocate governance emissions: send DUCAT from the Foundation wallet to specific wallets for specific governance-agreed priorities, e.g., conducting an airdrop to users who satisfied X criteria.
+5. Allocate governance emissions: Authorise transfers of DUCAT from the Foundation wallet to specific wallets for governance-agreed priorities, such as an airdrop to users who met specific criteria.

-6. Designate BTC Price Oracles: Designate the source of truth for BTC’s most current market price.
+6. Designate BTC price oracles: Define the primary source of truth for Bitcoin’s market price.

 Last updated